-The $O_2$ data were averaged by one-degree squares for input to the objective analyses program.
-After initial objective analyses were computed, the input set of one-degree means still contained questionable data contributing to unrealistic distributions, yielding intense bull's-eyes or spatial gradients.
+The nutrient data were averaged by onedegree squares for input to the objective analysis program.
+After initial objective analyses were computed, the input set of onedegree means still contained questionable data contributing to unrealistic distributions, yielding intense bull's-eyes or spatial gradients.
 Examination of these features indicated that some of them were due to profiles from particular oceanographic cruises.
 In such cases, data from an entire cruise were flagged and withheld from further use by setting a flag on each profile from the cruise.
-In other cases, we flagged individual profiles and/or measurements causing such features.
+In other cases, individual profiles or measurements were found to cause these features and were flagged.